Teach Your Kids These Elevator Safety Lessons

 Most adults know that you should always let people off an elevator when it arrives at your stop before you embark.
 Make sure your kids know this golden rule of riding elevators; that way, they won’t be so excited as to try and rush into an elevator as soon as the doors open.
-This can not only cause injuries from colliding with people exiting the elevator but also prevent accidents happening where the doors open; the gaps between elevator doors can be hazards for small children.
+This can cause injuries from colliding with people exiting the elevator but also help prevent accidents happening where the doors open; the gaps between elevator doors can be hazards for small children.
+More Elevator Etiquette

 Don’t Allow Kids to Press Random Buttons